Prayers at fire-bombed mosques as India's riot toll grows

 But it comes at a cost, the international perception that India under Modi has become ungovernable, he said.

-Government spokesman Raveesh Kumar denied the Modi government had inflamed religious tensions in India and failed to protect minority Muslims.
+Government spokesman Raveesh Kumar denied the Modi government had inflamed religious tensions and failed to protect Muslims.

 “These are factually inaccurate and misleading, and appear to be aimed at politicizing the issue,” he said.
 “Our law enforcement agencies are working on the ground to prevent violence and ensure restoration of confidence and normalcy.”